atorson/amazon-product-word-cloud/README.md

 There are two implemented versions of the service: Local and Distributed.

 By default, application starts in Local mode.
-Distributed mode can be enabled at start up by passing optional -BFG command line parameter
+Distributed mode can be enabled at start up by passing optional 'BFG' (without quote marks) command line parameter

 Local is not clustered, not persistent and has no retrying - so can not be considered truly reliable.